 Towards wellbeing: Responding to the needs of young people – Developing and recording the suicide risk management plan (pages 54 to 58) (PDF 1 MB)

-We also need to gauge our own level of comfort with talking about suicide by:
+We also need to use our own supports when talking about suicide by:

 • using supervision and practising self-care